 Gives life to objects and ideas, creating an emotional connection.

 Does your speaking for you – Motion graphics aren’t camera shy!
 Your CEO may not want to be in front of a camera so let animation do the talking.

 Enhances style – Motion graphics can refresh the look of any product, add modern high tech elements and dynamically improve upon a tired image.

 Boosts sharing – Unique and entertaining messaging promotes greater sharing of the relevant content that search engines value so much.
 The increased time spent watching engaging content can also increase search engine rankings and improve your site analytics.

 In 5 years, 80% of the whole Internet

 will be online video.

 Science Experience example #2

-What do you think happens when you share science and research subjects peripheral to a more prominent storyline from a personal, human perspective?
-Your research becomes more personal – i.e. more emotional – and easier for your audience to understand.
+When you share science in a more personal, human storyline, your research becomes more personal and easier for your audience to relate empathetically.